Coronavirus outbreak: IndiGo, Air India suspend most of China-bound flights, No case yet in India

 These include airports at Gaya, Guwahati, Visakhapatnam, Varanasi, Goa, Bhubaneswar and Lucknow besides the seven designated airports identified earlier.
 The health ministry also has established four more laboratories apart from the NIV-Pune for testing samples.
 These labs have been made functional at Alleppey, Bengaluru, Hyderabad, and Mumbai.

-Special Secretary in the Union Health ministry Sanjeeva Kumar chaired a video conference with health secretaries of states where the 21 identified airports are located along with the Airport Health Organization Officers (APHOs) to review their preparedness for prevention and management of novel coronavirus.
-He also interacted with health secretaries of the states, including those bordering Nepal (Uttarakhand, Uttar Pradesh, Bihar, West Bengal, and Sikkim), an official statement said.
+Special Secretary in the Union Health Ministry Sanjeeva Kumar held meeting health secretaries of states where the 21 identified airports are located along with the Airport Health Organization Officers (APHOs) to review their preparedness for prevention and management of novel coronavirus.
+During the video-conference, he also interacted with health secretaries of the states, including those bordering Nepal (Uttarakhand, Uttar Pradesh, Bihar, West Bengal, and Sikkim), an official statement said.

 The immigration and other staff members at the airports have been sensitized and dedicated ambulances are placed at the airports.
 Deployment of medical and para-medical staff is also being done for round-the-clock service, it said.
 Meanwhile, India is placed at the 23rd place among "high-risk" countries where the disease can spread, according to a study based on the number of air travelers predicted to arrive in the countries from the worst affected cities in China.